VishnuRam16/Movie-Rec-System/README.md

 - Overview​:

-  - The dataset is a product of collaborative efforts from 138,493 users, each having provided ratings for a minimum of 20 movies.​ It is the MovieLens dataset from Kaggle
+  - The dataset is a product of collaborative efforts from 138,493 users, each having provided ratings for a minimum of 20 movies.​ It is the MovieLens dataset from Kaggle: https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset

 - Dataset Insights​